vitelabs/go-vite/docs/tutorial/sppguide/introduction/README.md

 ---

 ::: tip Hi Everyone!
 This beginner's guide is still under development.
 If you find some mistakes or want to contribute to this project, your support or comments are greatly appreciated!
-Please contact me at weserickson[at]gmail[dot]com.
+Please contact me at weserickson.gmail.com.

 —Wes, Research Officer at ViteLabs
 :::